owen234/eic-dev1/README.md

        export FULL_CAL_SCRIPT_DIR=$PWD/reconstruction_benchmarks/benchmarks/clustering/scripts
 ```

-5. Check out my working code
+**5. Check out the working code for this repository**
 ```
        git clone https://github.com/owen234/eic-dev1.git
        cd eic-dev1/
 ```

-6. Build an executable that runs pythia (the MC generator) and run it
+**6. Build an executable that runs pythia (the MC generator) and run it**
 ```
        sh build-pythia-exe.sh

        ./pythia_dis gen-100evts.hepmc
 ```
+   This will create a file named gen-100evts.hepmc, which is a human-readable text file of
+   generated events.
    Note that there are a few settings at the top of the source code file (pythia_dis.cxx).
    For example, N_events and Q2_min.
 You will probably need to adjust these.
 When you do,
    recompile with build-pythia-exe.sh.

-7. Run the detector simulation and reconstruction
+**7. Run the detector simulation and reconstruction**

      First, edit the file athena/compact/ecal.xml.
 For now, make sure that ecal_barrel.xml is used,
      not ecal_barrel_hybrid.xml.
 That is, it should look something like this in athena/compact/ecal.xml